 - Calculate the required fabric size for your sewing project.

-You will two identical fabric triangles, one for each side of the bandana.
-They will need to be sized to suit your pet, plus a little extra around the edges for your seam allowances.
+You will two identical fabric triangles, one for each side of the bandana (see the second example at the end of this post for fold-over squares instead).
+The triangles will need to be sized to suit your pet, plus a little extra around the edges for your seam allowances.
 The long edge of the finished bandana (after the seams are sewn) will need to be big enough to fit loosely around your pet’s neck plus extra to tie a small knot.
 Having two similarly sized dogs makes this super easy, as you just cut the correct size square, then halve it on the diagonal.
-See our post on no-sew pinked edge dog bandanas for diagrams, if needed.
-Remember to add extra for the seam allowances.

 I like triangle bandanas that are rolled and tied at the neck.
 They’re easy, cute, and suit my boys.
 Depending on the body type of you pet and your preferences for wear, you might prefer a curved neck dog bandana instead.
 The basic process is similar, but you’ll need to adapt to shape the neck edge.